zyz314/bionemo-framework-From-NVIDIA/README.md

 # BioNeMo2 Repo

-All `bionemo2` code is partitioned into independently installable namespace packages.
+`bionemo2` code is partitioned into independently installable namespace packages.
-These live under the `sub-packages/` directory.
+These are located under the `sub-packages/` directory.
+Please refer to [PEP 420 – Implicit Namespace Packages](https://peps.python.org/pep-0420/) for details.

 ## Initializing 3rd-party dependencies as git submodules

-For development, the NeMo and Megatron-LM dependencies are vendored in the bionemo-2 repository workspace as git submodules.
+The NeMo and Megatron-LM dependencies are vendored in the bionemo-2 repository workspace as git submodules for development purposes.
 The pinned commits for these submodules represent the "last-known-good" versions of these packages that are confirmed to be working with bionemo2 (and those that are tested in CI).

 To initialize these sub-modules when cloning the repo, add the `--recursive` flag to the git clone command: